ZhivaguiLab/SigRescueR/README.md

 SigRescueR::SigRescueAnalyze(res = res)
 ```
 Finally, you can use `samp.cleaned` to plot SBS-96 profiles with `SigRescuePlot()`.
 By default, the `output_path` will be the
-current working directory with the `filename` will be named "clean_res", but you can easily modify these settings
+current working directory with the `filename` named as "clean_res", but you can easily modify these settings
 using the `output_path` and `filename` parameters within the function
 ```
 SigRescueR::SigRescuePlot(clean = samp.cleaned, output_path = "~/", filename = "clean_res")